 The implication, specifically with Kristofferson, is that he was a modern man playing an outlaw Western character in his country music, singing songs about American myths in the modern day.
 Which is exactly what he is tasked with here (there’s a scene of him winkingly sliding into a Jesus pose, where Peckinpah cheekily rasps at the idea of the Western outlaw as a rebellious social savior).
 The audience, I suspect, was meant to look as Kristofferson and Dylan and question musicians who tried to evoke Old School Americana through the filter of the 1970s.
 Audiences were meant, and are meant, to realize that Pat Garrett is, itself, a product of the 1970s pretending to be a realistic Western.
 It is Peckinpah moving from realism to a sort of commentary on realism.

-The laconic cool of James Coburn, meanwhile, rereads his visage and parched chill so that it no longer symbolizes outsider “alley cat” status, but the bitter shell of a formless man crammed into a suit to join the ranks of respectable society at the expense of his identity.
-He is the Western star of the ’50s and ’60s now turned curmudgeonly, destroyed by his past, and left destroying Billy the Kid, the type of character he might have played ten years before.
+The laconic cool of James Coburn, meanwhile, rereads his rustic visage and parched chill so that it no longer symbolizes outsider “alley cat” status, but the bitter shell of a formless man crammed into a suit to join the ranks of respectable society at the expense of his identity.
+He is the Western star of the ’50s and ’60s now curdled all curmudgeonly, destroyed by his past, and left destroying Billy the Kid, the type of character he might have played ten years before.
 He is essentially rejecting his own image as an actor, just as the character is destroying his own past outlaw days by destroying Billy.

 More than any Peckinpah film, Pat Garrett is about performance, and what he does with these performances makes up for the film’s somewhat rough-around-the-edges lack of focus.
 It isn’t his best film, nor even his best Western, but it exists all to its own, and it is the sight of a genuine auteur pushing his own buttons and implicitly commenting on, and even worrying about, the effects of his older Westerns.
 It is a post-revisionist Western.
 Not the best one, but it paved the way for Jim Jarmusch’s Dead Man and Andrew Dominik’s The Assassination of Jesse James by the Coward Robert Ford, and any film that got us there is well worth a viewing.
 Even if it hadn’t gotten us there, the feline and feral Pat Garrett and Billy the Kid still beguiles and fascinates as a thoroughly singular slice of early ’70s cinema.